Skip to content

 0.5 / 1

-The company provided eucalyptus seedlings, technical assistance and an instruction manual to rural producers, however this program only applies to operations in Brazil and is self-reported.
-Hence, partial points awarded.
+The company has a forest support program which provides eucalyptus seedlings, technical assistance and an instruction manual to rural producers.
+However, it is only specific to Brazilian operations and is self-reported.

 • N